adhishezio/SOFIA-AI_Voice_Assistant/README.md

 The vision for SOFIA is to evolve her into a truly indispensable assistant.
 The planned roadmap includes the integration of several advanced features:

 * **Reminders, Notes, and Calendar Management:**
-    * Allowing users to set reminders that trigger at a specific time.
+    * Allowing users to set reminders that trigger at specific time.
     * Saving and retrieving notes locally.
     * Integrating with Google Calendar to manage events and schedules through voice commands.
 * **Computer Vision:**